 Sched takes data privacy and security very seriously.
-With GDPR set to take effect on May 25, 2018, we have updated our data privacy program so that we, and our Organizers, are comfortable that we will meet the new requirements.
+With GDPR now in full effect, we have updated our data privacy program so that we, and our Organizers, are comfortable that we will meet the new requirements.
 Here are a few highlights.

 What is GDPR?

 The General Data Protection Regulation (GDPR) is a new European Union (EU) privacy law that went into effect on May 25, 2018.
 The GDPR mandates how companies collect, store, delete, modify and otherwise process personal data of EU residents.

 Does GDPR apply to me?